DBanks93/PythonPublishSubscribe/README.md

 You MUST make sure that you have the driver installed or else your program will throw an error.
 For a full list of all dialicts supported see [the sqlalchemy docs](https://docs.sqlalchemy.org/en/20/dialects/index.html).

-Once the url has be generated or gathered, this url is passed to sqlalchemy which will then connect to the database using an engine, and you'll be good to go.
+Once the url has be generated or gathered, this url is passed to SQLAlchemy which will then connect to the database using an engine, and you'll be good to go.
 All of this happens when you initialise the framework.
 #### Supported shortened dialects